Abhisit Vejjajiva: Background

+Abhisit has a nephew 'Parit Wacharasindhu', the incumbent Spokesperson of People's Party a progressive party in Thailand.

 The Vejjajiva family came to prominence when Dr. Long, then styled Phra Bamrad Naradura, rose to public health minister and founded the Bamrad Naradura Hospital in Nonthaburi.
 The family name means 'medical profession'.

 Abhisit's father, Athasit (อรรถสิทธิ์) Vejjajiva, is a former president of Mahidol University and a member of the Royal Institute of Thailand.
 After the National Peace Keeping Council seized power in a military coup in 1991, the military junta appointed Abhisit's father Deputy Minister of Public Health.

 Early political career

 Entry into politics

 Abhisit began his political career in the 1992 general elections that followed the coup, becoming a Bangkok MP for the Democrat Party.
 He was re-elected to the same seat in the 1995 and 1996 general elections.
 In the elections of 2001 and 2005, he returned to parliament as a Party List MP for the Democrat Party.
 He has served as Democrat Party spokesman, Government spokesman, Prime Minister's Deputy-Secretary General for Political Affairs, Chairman of the House Education Affairs Committee, and Minister to the Prime Minister's Office.